LukaszWilk1/Pokemon/README.md

 ```
 localhost:5001
 ```
-If you are launching it on a virtual machine in place of local host you need to type address of your machine
+If you are launching it on a virtual machine in place of localhost you need to type address of your machine